What is circumcision?

 There may or may not be any difference in sexual sensation or practices in adult men.

-There is an increased risk of urinary tract infection in uncircumcised males, especially in babies younger than 1 year of age.
+There is an increased risk of urinary tract infection in uncircumcised males.
+This is especially so in babies younger than 1 year of age.
 However, the risk for urinary tract infections in all boys is less than 1%.

 Newborn circumcision does provide some protection from cancer of the penis.
 However, the overall risk of penis cancer is very low in developed countries, such as the United States.